AC Not Cooling? Try This Handy AC Troubleshooting Guide

 4. Check the outside unit.
 Clean the condenser coils.
 Remove spider webs, fallen leaves, weeds, or other debris and trim any trees or bushes that might be blocking the unit and causing your AC problems.
 Follow up by gently rinsing off dirt with a garden hose.

 5. Check the thermostat.
-If your thermostat display is not lighting up, change the batteries.
+If your thermostat display isn't lighting up, change the batteries.
 Next, adjust the thermostat fan setting to “Auto,” rather than “On” (which will cause the fan to run constantly and result in your AC blowing hot air at times).
 Set the thermostat at “Cool,” with the temperature 5 degrees below current room temperature.

 6. Check the switches.
 Your home cooling system includes on-off switches to the indoor and outdoor components (usually located near the air handler and the compressor, respectively).
-Make sure that these have not been accidentally flipped to the “Off” position.
+Make sure these have not been accidentally flipped to the “Off” position.
 In addition, your unit might be equipped with a water safety switch to prevent water leakage if the AC drain becomes clogged.
 If this is the case, the drain will need to be cleared.

 Fixed it?
 Congratulations!
 If, on the other hand, you’ve tried all these tips and your AC is still not performing up to par, chances are that there is a more serious problem, such as leaking refrigerant.
 Now it’s time to call in an HVAC pro for expert AC service.